 There are many iterations of how Zeus came to be Athena’s only parent.
 In many versions of the story, Zeus impregnated Metis, his first wife.
 Their son was destined to overthrow Zeus just as he had his father and his father had before him.
 Afraid of his own demise, Zeus swallowed Metis in the form of a fly, hoping to prevent a son from usurping him.
 Zeus was then afflicted by a pounding headache, and when Hephaestus split open his skull to relieve the pain, out came Athena.
 In some versions of the story, where the motherless nature of Athena is more clear, Metis is not involved at all.

-Goddess Athena’s birth story was used in Aeschylus’ Eumenides as justification as to why the father was the most important parent.
+The goddess Athena’s birth story was used in Aeschylus’ Eumenides as justification as to why the father was the most important parent.
 Orestes was on trial in Athens for the death of his mother, Clytemnestra.
 He claimed the killing was justified because Clytemnestra murdered Agamemnon, his father.
 Apollo, acting as a lawyer for Orestes, argued that Athena’s birth was proof that the father was the only parent who mattered (Eumenides, Lines 655-670).
 If this was not the case, how could it be that Athena was born without a mother?

 2. Athena Was Often Called Pallas or Parthenos

-Goddess Athena was often referred to as Pallas Athena or simply Pallas.
+Goddess Athena, depicted with her helmet, was often referred to as Pallas Athena or simply Pallas.
 There are two prevailing myths as to why Athena took the name Pallas.
 According to Apollodorus, Pallas was a giant that Athena skinned in battle, later wearing his skin into battle to protect herself (Bibliotheca I.VI.II).
 She then took on the name of the giant to commemorate her success in battle.
 However, another myth states that Pallas was her childhood friend, whom she accidentally killed while playing.
 Filled with grief, Athena took on the name in memory of her friend, placing it before her own (Robert Graves, The Greek Myths).

 Parthenos, which translates to virgin or maiden, was an epithet given to goddess Athena to acknowledge her status as a virgin deity.
 In Athens, the Parthenon, the largest temple in the Acropolis, was dedicated to Athena.
 The temple held Athena Parthenos, a 37 feet tall statue of the goddess.
 The original statue was sculpted by Phidias and has since been lost or destroyed.

-3. Athena: Patron Deity of Athens
+3. Athena: War Goddess and Patron Deity of Athens

 Athena and Poseidon competed to become the patron deity of Athens, back when the city had no name.
 The competition would be judged by Cecrops, the half-man, half-serpent king of the city.
 Each god was asked to present a gift for the people of Athens.
 Poseidon struck the earth and created a spring to allow access to water and trade.
 However, the spring was filled with salty water, rendering it undrinkable.
 Athena gifted the city an olive tree, which could be used for wood, food, and trade.
 Cecrops chose Athena as the winner.
 She and her olive tree became symbols of the city that received Athena’s name; Athens.

 Athena is also closely tied to Athens because of her adopted son, Erichthonius.
 In some versions, Hephaestus demanded Athena’s hand in marriage as a reward for opening Zeus’ skull to birth the goddess.
 In others, he attempts to rape her.
 Athena wiped his ejaculate onto the earth, from which was born Erichthonius (Apollodorus, Bibliotheca III.XIV.VI).
-The child grew to be one of the founding heroes of Athens.
+The child grew to be one of the founding Greek heroes of Athens.

 4. Athena Created Spiders